NCEAS/metacat/helm/admin/MetacatQuickRef.md

      ```

 - [ ] `helm uninstall` the running installation. (keep all secrets, PVCs etc!)
-- [ ] temporarily chown metacat and pg_dump data on cephfs (since your $USER will be writing during
+- [ ] temporarily chown metacat and pg_dump data on cephfs (since your $USER will be writing during `rsync`)
-        `rsync`)

     ```shell
-    sudo chown -R $USER:59996 /mnt/ceph/repos/$REPO/postgresql/14-pg_dump

     cd /mnt/ceph/repos/$REPO/metacat

     sudo chown -R $USER:59997 data dataone documents logs

+    # If using chart 2.1.3 with Bitnami postgres sub-chart:
+    sudo chown -R $USER:59996 /mnt/ceph/repos/$REPO/postgresql/14-pg_dump
     ```

-- [ ] Move or delete the current PG data directory being used by k8s, so that the pg_dump will automatically be ingested on next startup
+- [ ] (If using chart 2.1.3 with Bitnami postgres sub-chart) Move or delete the current PG data directory being used by k8s, so that the pg_dump will automatically be ingested on next startup

     ```shell
     cd /mnt/ceph/repos/$REPO/postgresql